Nexus Indexer 2.0: Incremental Downloading

-The nexus indexer has become fairly popular, and is the de-facto standard when it comes to indexing maven repositories (including the big boy, central).
-As repositories grow and grow, the index of artifacts grows right along with them.
-What was initially a small few hundred kilobyte file, will grow into 20-30 megabytes or more over time.
+The Nexus Indexer has become popular, and is the de-facto standard when it comes to indexing maven repositories (including the big boy, Central).
+As repositories grow and grow, the index of artifacts grows along with them.
+What was initially a small few hundred kilobyte file will grow into 20-30 megabytes or more over time.
 Seeing as the index is the gateway into the contents of a repository (not for maven mind you, but for users), this is the most downloaded file, and a 20mb file being downloaded by thousands of people every day, the bandwidth costs can get pretty high.
-To combat this, we have introduced incremental index handling into the nexus indexer.
+To combat this, we have introduced incremental index handling into the Nexus Indexer.
+There are two parts, building the incremental indexes for consumers to download, and retrieving the incremental indexes from a provider.

 Building Incremental Indexes